-Return to your command prompt and execute the command:
+Return to your command prompt and execute the command using the ip address instead: curl -k https://10.128.10.200 | more

-cURL http://10.128.10.200 Why did removing the signatures from staging cause the block page to now appear?
+Question: What is different about this request from the previous?
+Is an IP address treated differently from a FQDN?
+Why did removing the signatures from staging cause the block page to now appear?